abhin4v/abhin4v.github.io/talks/intro-to-conc-in-haskell.md

 ---
 title: Introduction to Concurrency in Haskell
 event: Functional Conf 2015, Bengaluru
-description: "In this talk, we explore the various concurrency models and primitives supported by Haskell including green threads, mutable variables, channels and software transactional memory"
+description: "In this talk, we explore the various concurrency models and primitives supported by Haskell including green threads, mutable variables, and STM"
 tags_str: haskell, concurrency, functional-conf, talk
 page_image: "https://speakerd.s3.amazonaws.com/presentations/bcbf9a544894420699a16821e5a59074/slide_0.jpg?311299"
 youtube_id: uVK3t-5wWew